7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Wear authentic Nishijin brocade costumes and feel like a Noh actor

-The museum specializes in Noh, displaying masks and costumes of the traditional Noh play "Kaga Hosho" in Kanazawa.
-At the Experience corner, visitors can try on authentic Noh masks and Nishijin karori Noh costumes.
+The museum specializes in Noh, exhibiting masks and costumes of the traditional Noh play "Kaga Hosho" in Kanazawa, and visitors can try on authentic Noh masks and Nishijin karori Noh costumes at the Experience Corner.
 The Noh costume is said to be the most luxurious, weighing approximately 5 kg, and is used for female roles.
-There are two types of costumes: the red "Iroiri" for young women, and the blue "Iroonashi" for male performers, such as elderly people and widows.
-There are 20 types of masks to choose from, including "koomote," which is worn by unmarried women, oo, and hannya.
+There are two types of Noh costumes: the red "Iroiri" for young women, and the "Beni-nashi" for mothers and elderly women.
+There are 20 masks to choose from, including "koomote" for young women, "oo" for old men, and "hannya" for old women.

 Visitors can also learn the different facial expressions depending on the angle of the mask, such as happy when looking up and sad when looking down, as well as the basic forms of the dance to express crying and joy.